Types

 Null values

-values are prohibited and lead to a run-time exception.
+values are not permitted and will cause a runtime exception.

 Hole type